David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 - *Note*: If you've not heard of knowledge graphs, they are vector based (as are LLM's and RAG's) graphs which are incredibly fast for data retrieval (Google uses it for its search).
 Most note-taking tools use them to connect your notes, but my 'go-to' LogSeq gives you a tab to view your notes and their relations.
 See 'Psychology

 - ### UI Therapist/Hospital:
-- The UI has the dashboard with the various graphs used, you can see an older version of the dashboard  (minus ModernBert utterance tagging) front-end on my git repo 'https://github.com/David-Barnes-Data-Imaginations/SentimentSuite'.
+- The UI has the dashboard with the various graphs used, you can see an older version of the dashboard  (minus ModernBert utterance tagging) front-end on my git [Psychology Sentiment Suite]'https://github.com/David-Barnes-Data-Imaginations/SentimentSuite'.
 - The Gradio interface from my smolagents will be added to the dash for:

   a) Chat-bot input for surveys / forms / transcription.
 Forms can be verbal or typed.